syncfusion-content/flutter-docs/Flutter/range-slider/labels-and-divisor.md

 ## Customize label text

 You can format or change the whole numeric or date label text using the [`labelFormatterCallback`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/labelFormatterCallback.html).
-Its arguments contains the following parameters:
+Its arguments are,

 * actualValue – either `DateTime` or `double` based on given [`values`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/values.html).
 * formattedText – If the actual value is `double`, it is formatted by [`numberFormat`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/numberFormat.html) and if the actual value is `DateTime`, it is formatted by [`dateFormat`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/dateFormat.html).